gruntwork-io/docs/_docs-sources/infrastructure-pipelines/overview/deprecation.md

 ## Conclusion

-We at Gruntwork are excited to bring you this new architecture for Pipelines, and we hope that it will make your experience with managing infrastructure changes more enjoyable and productive.
+Gruntwork is excited to bring you this new architecture for Pipelines, and we hope that it will make your experience with managing infrastructure changes more enjoyable and productive.
 We're always looking for feedback on how we can improve our products, so please don't hesitate to reach out to us at <feedback@gruntwork.io>.